achalshah20/Worcount-Hadoop-Mapreduce/README.md

-Calculate wordcount using hadoop and mapreduce
+Calculate wordcount using hadoop and mapreducer

+- Mapper to tokenize words
+- Reducer to aggragate word count
+- Apache maven to find dependent librararies